Aegizz/Public-Reflection/Reflection.md

 3. Reflection of Feedback, Self critique and biases/consequences, and the Cyber Skill Shortage

 ## Reflection on Standarised Protocol
 The Olaf-Neighbourhood protocol is fairly well documentated and fleshed out now, as we head towards the end of the semester.
 This was not the case around 5 weeks ago when the voting of each protocol was organised.
 There has been around 35 commits to the original protocol since the beginning of the assignment that had fixed our problems with it.
-In the meant time, our practical/tutorial group had mutually agreed to use a modified version with a fork of their documentation.
+In the mean time, our practical/tutorial group had mutually agreed to use a modified version with a fork of their documentation.

 Our implementation of the protocol differed in two key aspects.

-    A. Time to die
+    A. Time to die in private chats
     B. Client and Server ID's

-The reason the we had made these changes were because of a couple issues in the early design of the protocol.
+We made these changes due to a few issues that were present in the earlier iterations of the protocol.

-Firstly, there is no time to die in the final implementation, this can cause potential issues as older packets maybe prioritised over newer ones.
+Firstly, there is no time to die in the final implementation, this can cause potential issues as older packets may be prioritised over newer ones.
 This is a small nitpick and will only cause issues in cases where the packets are sent out of order.
 This is highly unlikely since websocket uses TCP not UDP.

 Secondly, originally the fingerprinting and signing implementation was not outlined, so as a group we determined that adding client and server id's as a backup would be useful.

-### Issues with the Original Olaf- Neighbourhood Protocol
+### Issues with the Original Olaf-Neighbourhood Protocol

 Key issues with the protocol: